 Remove the trigger, if what is causing the child to misbehave can be put away like a toy that causes a lot of fights, ask your child to choose a place where you can put it away for a time.
 Although one of the hardest skills to learn, sharing is also one of the most important social skills to teach.
 Many parents use a timer to help toddlers work on trading toys after two minutes.

 Shifting Focus and Planning Ahead

-Prepare for challenging situations as there are times when looking after your child and checking things of your to do list will be tricky.
+Prepare for challenging situations as there are times when looking after your child and checking things off your to-do list will be tricky.
 Plan in advance and around your child’s needs.
 Giving a five-minute warning before you need him to change activities can work wonders to prepare him for what’s coming next.